7 Things You Must Know About Infidelity

 7. Rise Above Infidelity and Strengthen Your Marriage

 It is only natural to feel pain, anger, and resentment towards your partner after their disloyalty.
 However, you have to decide what is important and fight to save your marriage if this is what you want.
 Our society considers it a sin to forgive spouses who have betrayed you once.
-The phrase ‘once a cheater, always a cheater’ is highly prevailing in our culture.
+The phrase ‘once a cheater, always a cheater’ is highly prevalent in our culture.
 However, if the betraying spouse is remorseful and willing to change his/her way, you are strong enough to face the betrayal rather than running away from it, then your marriage will become better and strong enough to face any hurdles along the way.

 close_pop